raphael1688dev/home-assistant-addons/dhcp_ipv6_server/DOCS.md

-# Home Assistant Add-on: DHCP server
+# Home Assistant Add-on: DHCPv6 server

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "DHCP server" add-on and click it.
+2. Find the "DHCPv6 server" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use